What Is The Overpull Drilling Definition

-The definition of Overpull Drilling is the maximum pull that can be exerted on stuck drill pipe without causing failure in the Drill String.
-In this article we shall learn more about margin of drill pipe overpull calculations and there is also online calculator for it.
+Overpull Drilling is the maximum pull exerted on a stuck drill pipe without causing failure in the Drill String.
+In this article, we shall learn more about the margin of drill pipe overpull calculations, and there is also an online calculator for it.

-The maximum overpull that can be exerted on stuck drill pipe shall not exceed 80% of the maximum tensile strength of the weakest grade Drill Pipe.
-In other words, you must know which is the lowest grade drill pipes then get its tensile strength then multiply it in 80% and this will be the maximum overpull you can reach while any kind of stuck.
+The maximum overpull exerted on stuck drill pipe shall not exceed 80% of the maximum tensile strength of the weakest grade Drill Pipe.
+In other words, you must know which is the lowest grade drill pipe to get its tensile strength, then multiply it by 80%, and this will be the maximum overpull you can reach during any stuck.

-The maximum pull for each crossover point must be calculated to determine the maximum pull that can be exerted on the Drill String.
+The maximum pull for each crossover point must be calculated to determine the full pull exerted on the Drill String.
 The calculation procedure is illustrated in the following example.

 Assume the Drilling Bit at 14000 ft & the drilling Bottom Hole Assembly BHA would consist of the following: